kri-pa08/Animated-Coffee-Shop-Website/README.md

-Aiffee shop website with HTML CSS and JavaScript
+iffee shop website with HTML CSS and JavaScript